 The Gospel of St John was written by Lazarus-John, the 'disciple whom Jesus loved'.

 Lecture coverage and references

 1904-07-25-GA090A expands on the Gospel of Mark as an special initiation document ('urkunde') that was existed a century before the founding of Christianity.
-Through the ages these were not written down, but more rarely and later they were described in symbolic language that required occult studies for anyone to understand or use them.
+Through the ages these were not written down, but passed on, later they were described in symbolic language that required occult studies for anyone to understand or use them.
 The process of baptism - suffering - death and resurrection is something that was enacted in the three years by Christ Jesus, but this process had been enacted countless times in the temples of initiation and is thus also a mystical fact.
 Reference is made to old ages and cultures in India, Middle Asia, Iran, the Egyptian priests and Druid priests.
-It is this process that was in this special initiation document that was used also by the first teachers of christianity to tell about what happened in the old initiation temples.
+It is this process that was described in this special initiation document, that was also used by the first teachers of christianity, to tell about what happened in the old initiation temples.

 The Gospel of John is truly the occult or esoteric gospel: from the 13th chapter onwards it is impossible to comprehend the contents intellectually, but each individual sentence is filled with occult forces. ..
 The Gospel of John was therefore used by the rosecrucian pupils as life elexir.
 From the washing of the feet onwards, the whole contact has to be lived mystically.
 If one applies the Gospel to one's whole being and permeates himself with it lively, will have inner experiences and afterwards comprehend a lot that just cannot be understood without this experience.
 Every person can experience and 'live' every sentence in this mystical way.
 That is how to consider the position of this great teacher standing in the beginning of Christianity, and the new element was that hereby became public what before was mystery wisdom.